Green Fleet Initiatives

 - Attained CLEAN Fleet Certification (CFC) in 2016 through the Coalition for Green Fleet Management.
 The CFC is a national program to certify both private and public fleet operations as energy efficient and environmentally responsible.

-- Awarded Congestion Mitigation and Air Quality (CMAQ) Grant in 2016 to install public Electric Vehicle (EV) charging stations.
+- Awarded Congestion Mitigation and Air Quality (CMAQ) Grant to install public Electric Vehicle (EV) charging stations.

 - Operate four Compressed Natural Gas (CNG) fueling stations; two for the City’s fleet and two for the public.